Lodged by the Supreme Administrative Court

 The text of the reference for a preliminary ruling can be found here.

-The judgment of the CJEU of 26 February 2015, ŠKO-ENERGO, s. r. o. v.
-Tax Authority in Prague (C-43/14) can be found here.
+The judgment of the the Court of Justice of 26 February 2015, ŠKO-ENERGO, s. r. o. v.
+Appellate Financial Directorate (C-43/14) can be found here.

-The Supreme Administrative Court lodged a reference for a preliminary ruling in a case concerning coordination of social security systems No. 6 Ads 1/2012-38 of the 2th May 2013.
+The Supreme Administrative Court lodged a reference for a preliminary ruling in a case concerning coordination of social security systems No. 6 Ads 1/2012-38 of the 2.
+5. 2013.

 The reference has been made in proceedings concerning a decision withdrawing entitlement of claimant to family benefits on the ground that the Czech Republic does not have the competence to grant such benefits.